 Zipline sat down with Prof. Barbara Kahn of the University of Pennsylvania’s Wharton School to discuss retail strategy.
-Prof. Kahn is the former director of Wharton’s Baker Retailing Center and the author of the new book, The Shopping Revolution, coming out June 12, 2018.
+Prof. Kahn is the former director of Wharton’s Baker Retailing Center and the author of the new book, The Shopping Revolution.

 Please note: This interview does not constitute an endorsement of Zipline’s products or services.